Baryons and baryoniums in the perspective of QCD sum rules: Summary and outlook

-We would like to express our sincere appreciation to Zi-Qiang Chen, Qi-Ming Feng, Liang Tang, Bing-Dong Wan, and Hao Yang for their valuable discussions and contributions.
-This work is supported by National Key Research and Development Program of China under Contract No. 2025YFA1613900, by the National Natural Science Foundation of China(NSFC) under the Grants 12475087, 12235008, and 12547114.
+This work is supported by the National Key Research and Development Program of China under Contract No. 2025YFA1613900, by the National Natural Science Foundation of China (NSFC) under the Grants 12475087, 12235008, and 12547114.